bragefuglseth/keypunch/CONTRIBUTING.md

 ## Adding a Language

 This is the technical procedure for adding a text language to Keypunch.
-To request a language and help with the non-technical aspects, [create a langauge request](https://github.com/bragefuglseth/keypunch/issues/new?assignees=&labels=new+language&projects=&template=language_request.yaml&title=%5BLanguage+Request%5D%3A+) instead.
+To request a language and help with the non-technical aspects, [create a language request](https://github.com/bragefuglseth/keypunch/issues/new?assignees=&labels=new+language&projects=&template=language_request.yaml&title=%5BLanguage+Request%5D%3A+) instead.
 To translate the UI, refer to the section above.

 1. Add a word list with approximately 200 words to `data/word_lists/{code}.txt`.
 Replace `{code}` with the code of your language (e.g. `en` or `nb`).
 If the language has a corresponding list in [Monkeytype's language directory](https://github.com/monkeytypegame/monkeytype/tree/master/frontend/static/languages), you can download that, rename it and run `scripts/json_to_word_list.sh {file_path}` to generate a plain word list.
 Replace `{file_path}` with a path to the file.
 You'll need to have `jq` installed for the script to work.
 3. Locate and open `src/text_generation.rs`.
 This is where all language work takes place.